 After that, you’ll likely need to pass medical underwriting to switch to a new one.
 This means you can be turned down – even if it’s the so-called Open Enrollment window in the fall (AEP) each year.
-So you want to choose wisely at onset as you there are usually guarantees for future changes.
+So you want to choose wisely as there are no guarantees of future changes.

-Come 2020, there will be several companies offering High Deductible Plan G policies.
-Aetna, Cigan, Humana, Medical Mutual of Ohio, Mutual of Omaha, United American and several others will all be active in this market.
+There are several companies offering High Deductible Plan G policies.
+Aetna, Cigna, Humana, Medical Mutual of Ohio, Mutual of Omaha, United American, and many others are active in this market.

 If you want to compare all plans and premiums at once, then you’re in the right place.
-Hyers and Associates in and independent insurance brokerage and we represent all companies direct to you – at no additional cost.
+Hyers and Associates is an independent insurance brokerage and we represent all companies directly to you – at no additional cost.
 Contact us today to learn about your best Medigap options.